Just add `CeleryIntegration()` to your `integrations` list:

 import sentry_sdk from sentry_sdk.integrations.celery import CeleryIntegration sentry_sdk.init( dsn='https://<key>@sentry.io/<project>', integrations=[CeleryIntegration()] )

 Within minutes after installing Sentry, software teams are able to trace Celery performance issues back to a poor performing API call as well as surface all related code errors.
-Engineering Managers and Developers now have a single tool to optimize performance of their code and deliver fast customer experiences.
+Engineering Managers and Developers now have a single tool to optimize performance of their code and deliver fast customer experiences with Performance Monitoring.

 See local variables in the stack for prod errors, just like in your dev environment.
 Introspect more deeply into the runtime and jump into the frame to get additional data for any local variable.
 Filter and group Celery exceptions intuitively to eliminate noise.Celery